visagan/GoPlay/GoP-api/readme.md

 3) Create a Database goplay
 ```
-   CREATE IF NOT EXISTS goplay;
+   CREATE DATABASE IF NOT EXISTS goplay;
 ```

 4) Create a Table users